Why choose this course

 The course has a strong practical component designed to suit the needs of the translation market today.
 We support ‘virtual internships’, which enable you to collaborate with language services providers and build a professional engagement portfolio to present to future employers.

 The Centre for Translation Studies (CTS) is currently developing an ambitious new research programme which will place you at the very heart of future developments.
 This programme will inform our teaching, and provide a strong focus on the responsible integration of human and machine translation.

 What you will study

-You will practise specialised translation taught by professional translators, simulating real-life scenarios and covering different topics (for example, business, legal, scientific and technical translation).
-We offer Arabic, French, German, Greek, Italian, Mandarin, Norwegian, Polish, Portuguese, Russian, Spanish, Swedish and Turkish paired with English at specialist level (languages subject to teaching availability and/or student demand).
+You will practise specialised translation taught by professional translators, simulating real-life scenarios and covering different topics (for example: business, legal, scientific and technical translation).
+We offer Arabic, Chinese (Mandarin), French, German, Greek, Italian, Norwegian, Polish, Portuguese, Russian, Spanish, Swedish and Turkish paired with English at specialist level (languages subject to teaching availability and/or student demand).

-Optional modules such as an additional language paired with English at ab initio level, literary or audio-visual translation, or corpora for translation will allow you to customise your learning experience.
+Optional modules, such as an additional language paired with English, literary or audio-visual translation, corpora for translation or research methods, will allow you to customise your learning experience.